Tin04/sb_invest_tool/README.md

    ```bash
    cd skyblock-invest-tool
    ```
-3. Install dependencies in both /frontend and /backend directories:
+3. Install dependencies in both \frontend and \backend directories:
    ```bash
    npm install
    ```
 4. Set up environment variables (see next section)

 ## Environment Variables
-To configure the application, you need to create a `.env.local` file under /frontend.
+To configure the application, you need to create a `.env.local` file under \frontend.
 This file will store your environment variables.

 1. Create a file named `.env.local` in the root of your project directory.
 2. Add the following line to the file: